 The other issue I take with this change, although I still understand Pru’s need to underwrite risk correctly, is that with BMI there is no offset for where you maintain the majority of your M (mass).
 A person 6′, 275# with a 40″ chest and a 50″ waist has the same BMI has their upside down mirror image with a 50″ chest and 40″ waist.
 From a medical risk look we know that #2 is a lot more likely to have collateral health issues primarily due to the obvious that waist size is far more likely to involve more fat than chest size.
 I think if BMI or height/weight is the standard there should be offsetting credits for people that are doing their best to carry the weight in appropriate areas.

 Bottom line.
 I’m bummed about the change and don’t like the way it was handled by Prudential, but it is what it is.
-If you are overweight and have been declined or treated unfairly because of that in the life insurance process, call or email me directly.
+If you are overweight and have been declined or treated unfairly because of that, either with Prudential’s life insurance quotes or in the general life insurance process, call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.